scalableinternetservices/ucsb_website/project3.md

 ### API Testing

-You can also test your API directly using tools like:
+If you need to, you can also test your API directly using tools like:
 - **Postman** for API testing
 - **curl** commands from the terminal
 - **Rails console** for database testing